Caliapus/Emotion-Wheel/README.md

 # Emotions List
 > A webapp meant to trace and to monitor the emotions we're experiencing daily.

 If you're like me, and like many others, you suck at identifying and expressing what you're feeling exactly.
 And that leaves room to interpretations and labeling.

-To tackle a small part of this problem, **Emotions List** is an interactive web application that allows to daily monitor the emotions.
-You can navigate from a core emotion to its associated feelings and precise feelings, providing a way to understand, categorize and monitor your emotional experiences.
+To tackle a small part of this problem, **Emotions List** is an interactive web application that allows to identify and daily monitor your emotions.
+You can navigate from a core emotion to its associated feelings and the precise feelings, finding a way to understand, categorize and monitor your emotional experiences.
 The structure is taken from this wheel of emotions:

 ![wheel of emotions](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6e/Emotions_wheel.png/484px-Emotions_wheel.png)